 Invest Atlanta, the economic development authority for the city, offers a series of local down payment assistance programs to help specific types of borrowers, including first-time homebuyers, get into a home.
 Here are a few of the options available:

 - HOME Atlanta 4.0 – This program provides 30-year fixed-rate FHA or VA loan borrowers a 3.5 percent forgivable grant to help with a down payment or closing costs.
-For an FHA loan borrower with a 45 percent debt-to-income ratio or less, the minimum credit score required is 660; for the same borrower with a 45.01 percent to 50 percent DTI ratio, the minimum credit score is 680.
-Income limits range from $81,060 for a one-person household to $125,160 for a five-person household, and the maximum purchase price is $358,800.
+For an FHA loan borrower with a 45 percent debt-to-income (DTI) ratio or less, the minimum credit score required is 660; for the same borrower with a 45.01 percent to 50 percent DTI ratio, the minimum credit score is 680.
+Income limits range from $84,560 for a one-person household to $130,340 for a five-person household, and the maximum purchase price is $325,000.

-- Atlanta Affordable Homeownership Program – This program, centered in DeKalb and Fulton counties, offers up to $14,000 for a down payment and closing costs, fully forgivable after the buyer lives in the home for five years.
+- Atlanta Affordable Homeownership Program – This program, centered in DeKalb and Fulton counties, offers up to $20,000 for a down payment and closing costs, fully forgivable after the buyer lives in the home for a period of five to 10 years (the forgiveness point depends on the loan amount).
 The assistance can be paired with a conventional, FHA or VA loan; eligibility requirements include a 580 minimum credit score and maximum DTI ratio of 43 percent.
-The income limits are somewhat lower compared to other programs: $46,350 for a one-person household to $71,450 for a five-person household.
-The maximum purchase price is $223,000 for an existing home and $238,000 for a new build.
+The income limits are somewhat lower compared to other programs: $48,300 for a one-person household to $74,500 for a five-person household.
+The maximum purchase price varies: $215,000 for existing homes in DeKalb County; $223,000 for existing homes in Fulton County; and $238,000 for new construction in either county.

 Other first-time homebuyer loan programs

-If you’re a first-time homebuyer in Georgia, you should also explore national programs that can help advance your goal of homeownership.
-Check out Bankrate’s helpful guide to first-time homebuyer loans and programs.
+If you’re a first-time homebuyer in Georgia, it pays to explore national programs, as well.
+Check out Bankrate’s guide to first-time homebuyer loans and programs.

 Now that you have an overview of your options as a first-time homebuyer in Georgia, you’re ready to get started with your home purchase.
 The Georgia Department of Community Affairs has a list of participating mortgage lenders who can help you navigate the process.
-Regardless of the program you choose, be sure to shop around for the best mortgage rates and offers and compare products to ensure you’re getting the best deal for your situation.
+Regardless of the program you choose, be sure to shop around for the best mortgage rates and offers and compare products.
+Once you find your ideal rate, you can lock it for 75 days.
+The GDCA typically changes rates on a weekly basis, but can change them more frequently.

 - Alabama first-time homebuyer programs